cschenon/tswd-cschenon/critique-by-design.md

 # Critique by Design with Tableau (MakeoverMonday)

-Step one: choose a data visualization from MakeoverMonday
+Step one: choose a data visualization from MakeoverMonday I selected the "Global Electric Vehicle Market Share" visualization from the https://makeovermonday.co.uk/ website, created by Counterpoint Research on February 13, 2023.
+I chose this because the electric vehicle (EV) market is garnering public interest due to its environmental impact and the disruptive innovations it brings.
+Additionally, upon viewing the graph, I immediately saw how it could be improved.
+I struggled to understand it at first glance, something that could have been mitigated with a better design.

 Step two: critique the data visualization